sa-tre/satre-specification/docs/source/index.md

 The SATRE project aims to provide a Standard Architecture for {ref}`Trusted Research Environments (TREs) <what_tre>`.

-The **project goals** are to:

-1. Compile and document knowledge, best practices and capabilities around TRE building and operation from different institutions; this includes all aspects of TRE provision such as information governance procedures, computing technology, data management and other capabilities.
+The SATRE specification is our attempt to compile and document knowledge, best practices and capabilities around TRE building and operation from different institutions.
+This includes all aspects of TRE provision such as information governance procedures, computing technology, data management and other capabilities.

+SATRE should

-2. Enable the {ref}`Operators <infrastructure_roles>` of TREs to benefit from this knowledge, and empower them to improve their TREs with the suggested capabilities.
+- Enable the {ref}`Operators <infrastructure_roles>` of TREs to benefit from this knowledge, and empower them to improve their TREs with the suggested capabilities.
-3. Aid the {ref}`Developers and Builders <infrastructure_roles>` of new TREs in their thinking and decision making.
+- Aid the {ref}`Developers and Builders <infrastructure_roles>` of new TREs in their thinking and decision making.

-To _achieve_ these goals we have:

-1. Written a {ref}`comprehensive architecture specification <specification>` which describes the features and capabilities that a TRE should have.
-2. Documented a method for {ref}`evaluating TREs against this specification <evaluation>` and performed example evaluations of existing TREs with this method.

 (satre_why)=